How to create a social media report?

 Social media reporting tools

-Almost every social media channel provide some sort of free social media analytics tool, like Instagram Analytics or Facebook Insights.
+Almost every social media channel provide some sort of free social media reports, for example, Instagram Analytics, Facebook Insights, or Google Analytics.

-Although the metrics might be enough for a beginner social media manager, if you want to show the impact of social media on your bottom line, a free app won’t suffice.
+Although the metrics might be enough for a beginner social media manager, if you want to show the long-term impact of social media on your business bottom line, a free app won’t suffice.

 For a more thorough knowledge, you will need a tool that offers more in-depth metrics, for example, the volume of mentions, hashtag’s reach or sentiment analysis.